asyncanup/asyncanup.github.io/_posts/2021-05-15-you-dont-need-react-to-do-what-react-does.md

 layout: post
 ---

-It’s 2021, but frontend state management is still hard.
+It’s 2021, and frontend state management is still hard.
 But you know what, you don’t need to use React or build your entire app with React to get the benefits of top-down uni-directional state-driven UI updates.